-Sections 1 and 2 must be completed BEFORE obtaining the Dean's signature.
+Sections 1 and 2 a must be completed BEFORE obtaining the Dean's signature.

 Section 1

 Student Name: Student ID#:

-Local Address: Local Pho one:
+Local Address: Local Phone:

 City: State: Zip:

-Current Semester: CRN: Course SUBJ/NUI MBER:
+Current Semester: CRN: Course SUBJ /NUMBER:

 Instructor:

-Reason for this request: (Please note: Being unaware of the deadline is not a valid reason for an
+Reason for this request: exception.
+(Please note: Being gunaware of the de eadline is not a valid reason for an

-exception.
 Student Signature: Date:

-Section 2 - Instructor's Recommendation () I support () I DO NOT support the petition.
+Section 2 - Instructor's F apport the petition.

 Faculty Signature: Date:

-Section 3 - Dean's Signature () I support () I DO NOT support the petition.
+Section 3 - Dean's Signat () I support apport the petition.

 Dean's Signature: Date:

-Dean of the Division in which the course is taught
+Dean of the Division in which ch the course is taught